Forests are places you can seek adventure, make memories and find escape.

 'If I’m frustrated, I kick crunchy leaves on the path.
 If I’m overwhelmed, I find calm in the space between trees.
 If I’m happy, I take time to feel that happiness rather than worry about how long it will last.' ~ Ellen, Sims Hill

-Forests offer a unique environment and sensory benefits to improve your physical and mental health.
+Forests are dynamic environments to improve your physical and mental health.

-Forests are a backdrop to a huge variety of activities, demanding a range of fitness and motor skills.
+They provide a backdrop to a huge variety of activities, demanding a range of fitness and motor skills.
 From birdwatching and photography, to mountain biking and sled dog training.
-If we're not seeking an adrenalin fix our senses relax under the forest canopy as we’re filled with new energy from experiencing the landscape, and fresh forest air.
+If we're not seeking an adrenalin fix our senses relax under the forest canopy as we’re filled with energy from experiencing the landscape, and fresh forest air.

-Forests offer the chance to regain balance and escape from the pressures of everyday life.
+Forests offer unique sensory experiences for the chance to regain balance and escape from the pressures of everyday life.

-Forests provide a haven to escape and are especially restorative environments.
-The sounds, sights and smells play a role in reducing stress by stimulating the senses, such as the subtle shifts in temperature to the scent of pine needles crushed under-foot.
+They are a haven to escape and are especially restorative environments.
+The sounds, sights and smells of the forest play a role in reducing stress by stimulating the senses, such as the subtle shifts in temperature to the scent of pine needles crushed under-foot.
 Studies show that people relax best while seeing greens and blues.

 Forests can be the social space that bring people and communities together.